 One word of warning though, many kits are sold with a downdraft cowl, which is a roof cowl designed for reducing backdraft on wood or coal fires.
 Due to it's design and purpose it's not the best solution for rangehoods.
 Whereas a fireplace produces slow moving smoke, a rangehood emits fast moving air under pressure.
 The design of the downdraft cowl has a cone that's great for reducing the downdraft of smoke However, this cone creates a high pressure area that results in back pressure that makes the rangehood less efficient and potentially more noisy.
 The illustrations below indicate the cowl to avoid.

 Bird proof rangehood roof cowl below.
-Avoid the downdraft cowl on the right.
+Avoid the downdraft cowl on the right, which is designed for wood-burning stoves

 Incorporating a muffler on top of the rangehood over the outlet (the noisiest part), thiese kits are the quietest ducting solutions you can buy.
 Rangehood Tamer is available for roof or soffit ducting